P-p-H-d/mlib/README.md

 It should also provide the following operators (`INIT`, `INIT_SET`, `SET`), so that at least some methods are defined for the array!

+The object of type `type` shall be trivially movable.

 The push / pop methods of the container always operate on the back of the container, acting like a stack-like container.